dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 -- 2.3  Extra HTML specifications using the $spec parameter --------o

-The '$spec' argument should be used to not allow an otherwise legal attribute for an element, or to restrict the attribute's values. '$spec' is specified as a string of text containing one or more `rules`, with multiple rules separated from each other by a semi-colon (';').
+The '$spec' argument can be used to disallow an otherwise legal attribute for an element, or to restrict the attribute's values. '$spec' is specified as a string of text containing one or more `rules`, with multiple rules separated from each other by a semi-colon (';').
 E.g.,

     $spec = 'i=-*; td, tr=style, id, -*; a=id(match="/[a-z][a-z\d.:\-`"]*/i"/minval=2), href(maxlen=100/minlen=34); img=-width,-alt';
     $processed = htmLawed($text, $config, $spec);